YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Some clinics use privacy as a sales tool.
 They may promise a no-shave transplant without explaining whether the case is suitable, or they may show only perfect final photos without discussing the first two weeks.
 A patient who wants privacy can be vulnerable to this kind of marketing.

-When I evaluate a promise, I look for whether the surgeon has examined the donor area, the recipient area, the future hair loss pattern, and the patient’s actual social needs.
-The page on choosing a hair transplant clinic in Turkey explains why surgeon involvement matters before a patient trusts a plan.
+A privacy promise only matters after the surgeon has examined the donor area, the recipient area, the future hair loss pattern, and the patient’s actual social needs.
+Choosing a hair transplant clinic in Turkey should begin with that level of surgeon involvement, not with a secrecy promise.

-The patient should leave the consultation understanding the tradeoffs.
-If a clinic only says the transplant will be secret, easy, and undetectable, the answer is too simple for real surgery.
+A real consultation makes the tradeoffs clear.
+If a clinic only says the transplant will be secret, easy, and undetectable, the answer is not serious enough for real surgery.

 How would I plan a discreet hair transplant?